Continental Drift

 23 Sep 2018

 While north Australia and South Africa have different histories, British colonisation had dramatic effects on their black peoples, many of which continue to be experienced today.
+The exhibition aimed to challenge the uncomfortable truths that surround the colonisation of Australia and South Africa and how these truths have impacted on and shaped the construction of contemporary black/blak personhood.

-The exhibition aims to challenge the uncomfortable truths that surround the colonisation of Australia and South Africa and how these truths have impacted on and shaped the construction of contemporary black/blak personhood.
-Australia and South Africa have a shared but different experience of British colonisation, and in this exhibition, it is the way that the artists from both countries have chosen to interrogate and interpret these experiences that is most revealing and challenging.
+Australia and South Africa have a shared but different experience of British colonisation, and in this exhibition, it is the way that artists from both countries have chosen to interrogate and interpret these experiences that is most revealing and challenging.

-The decision to focus on Indigenous Australian artists living in the north of the country who have cultural connections to Queensland, relates to the Gallery’s research interests and the specific conditions of colonisation that prevailed in Queensland.
+The decision to focus on Indigenous Australian artists living in the north of the country who have cultural connections to Queensland, related to the Gallery’s research interests and the specific conditions of colonisation that prevailed in Queensland.
 However, the reality of colonisation and the resulting experience of ‘unbelonging’ in one’s own country has resonance for all Aboriginal and Torres Strait Islander artists in Australia.

 Australian artists